Ghana National Science and Maths Quiz

 The National Science and Maths Quiz (NSMQ) is a premier annual academic quiz competition that tests the knowledge and quick-thinking abilities of senior high school students in Ghana in the fields of science and mathematics.
 Since its inception in 1993, the quiz has been produced and marketed by Primetime Limited, an advertising and public relations agency with a strong focus on educational programming.
 Over the decades, it has evolved from a simple quiz into a major national cultural and educational phenomenon.

 The objective of the National Science & Maths Quiz is to promote the study of the sciences and mathematics, and help students develop quick thinking and a probing and scientific mind about the everyday world around them, while fostering healthy academic rivalry among senior high schools.

 The quiz, originally sponsored by Unilever "Brillant Soap," is popularly referred to as "Brilla" by many who have gone through the secondary school system, and it is one of the few academic events that brings all of Ghana's secondary schools together.
-The National Science and Maths Quiz is the longest running educational programme on Ghana television.
-It is broadcast on GTV during the quiz season every Saturday at 11am and Wednesday at 4pm.
-Today, it is being shown on JOY News and its social media platforms.
+The National Science and Maths Quiz is the longest running educational programme on national TV.
+Historically, the quiz was broadcast on GTV Ghana during the quiz season every Saturday at 11am and Wednesday at 4pm.
+Today, it is telecast on Joy News, Joy Prime, Joy 99.7 FM and various social media platforms.